Summer-Lo/RobotBase/README.md

 ### 4. Graph (x:Degrees/Seconds)(y:kg*m^2/s^2)
 This graph shows the relationship between the motors' angular velocity and torque.

-X-axis for angular velocity
+The X-axis for angular velocity

-Y-axis for torque
+The Y-axis for torque

 ### 5. linearVelocity (Meters/Seconds)
-This graph shows the robot linear velocity with the time changed.
+This graph shows the robot's linear velocity with the time changed.